ARTICLE I. NAME AND PURPOSE

 a.
 Quorum.
 For purposes of voting, a quorum consists of a majority of the members.

 b.
 Voting.
 Each member has one vote at membership meetings and on issues that may require a vote before the next scheduled meeting.
-Such votes may be taken by the Chair as required, and may be administered by means appropriate to the issue being voted upon.

 ARTICLE IV.
 OFFICERS AND BOARD OF DIRECTORS